ShixuanLyu/Caravan_Matlab/README.md

 Since the processed data is very large, only codes are provided here.
 But sufficient RAM is required for your computer.

 # Contact information
-If you need Caravan_Matlab dataset directly, please just let me know.
+Since the Caravan dataset is truly large, which may require sufficient RAM, you can just let me know if you need Caravan_Matlab dataset directly.
 Please contact me: pa22285@bristol.ac.uk or shixuan.lyu@outlook.com.

 # Reference
 All the Matlab codes are based on SebastianGnann/CAMELS_Matlab.
 You can find more details here: https://github.com/SebastianGnann/CAMELS_Matlab.